therealchjones/mffer/docs/Development.md

 Manual testing of [releases](#building-a-release) is currently done within virtual machines that have simple configurations and a minimum of installed software.
-Testing is simply ensuring the programs run as expected; output files are not strictly compared due to minor variations.
+Testing is simply ensuring the programs run as expected; output files are not strictly compared due to expected minor variations.
 Interactive testing is currently used rather than automated testing partly due to the need for user interaction in [`autoextract`](autoextract.md).